Received a Tax Notice? Respond and Resolve with our Tax Experts.

 A permanent account number (PAN) is a distinct identification number issued by the income tax department of India to identify taxpayers in the country.
 This number enumerates the complete tax-related information of a person.
 On application, a PAN card is issued to the individual, with the PAN, name, photograph, date of birth and Father’s name.

-In the present technology-run world, this unique identifier can be obtained in an electronic format as well.
+In the present technology-driven world, this unique identifier can be obtained in an electronic format as well.
 It is digitally signed and its purpose stays equivalent to that of the PAN card.
-The primary purpose of the card is for making IT returns filing.
+The primary purpose of the PAN to track various financial transactions that may be subject to income tax.
 This card holds a detailed record of all the financial transactions made by an individual or a firm and is issued to prevent tax evasion of any sort.
 The requirement of a PAN/e-PAN card is also made mandatory to open a new account in a public, private, or cooperative bank.

 Benefits of e-PAN